tweag/python-monorepo-example/content/blog/2022-09-14-bazel-nix-migration-experience/index.md

 Nix, but if reproducible builds matter to you [it makes even more sense][blog-bazel-nix].

-Perfectly [correct and incremental builds][correct-incremental-builds] are awesome.
+Perfectly [correct and incremental][correct-incremental-builds] builds are awesome.
 Bazel is very good at managing complex dependency graphs where some build outputs (e.g. tools) are themselves used as part of the build.
 When you change something Bazel will rebuild exactly what is necessary and it will do so